ion-vortex/engine/CONTRIBUTING.md

-# Contributing to Project Oxide
+# Contributing to Ion Vortex

 All contribution guidelines, coding standards, branch flow, and AI policy are now maintained in the documentation: